ccd-utexas/TACC_profile/README.md

 ## Example setup

-Load git, clone the remote repository, run the setup script to copy the startup dot-files to your home directory, then open a new shell for the environment changes to take effect.
+Load git, clone the remote repository, checkout the latest tagged release, run the setup script to copy the startup dot-files to your home directory, then open a new shell for the environment changes to take effect.

 Example:
 ```